 Last updated: 12/29/2016

-What is the life expectancy for a child with Dravet syndrome?
+What is the long-term outlook for people with Dravet syndrome?

-About 10-20% of all individuals with this condition are estimated to pass away before adulthood, with most premature deaths occurring before 10 years of age.
+People with Dravet syndrome require constant care, and the condition can severely impact the patient’s and family’s quality of life.
+About 10-20% of people with this condition are estimated to pass away before adulthood, with most premature deaths occurring before 10 years of age.
 The average age of death is about 8 years and ranges from infancy to 18 years of age.
 The most common cause of death is sudden unexpected death in epilepsy (SUDEP).

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please